ForgingAntiquity/forgingantiquity.github.io/conference2019.md

 From Thucydides to the New Testament, Zoroaster to hieroglyphs, from Egypt to e-Bay, this showcase will highlight research undertaken as part of the Australian Research Council-funded Project ‘Forging Antiquity: Authenticity, forgery, and fake papyri’, featuring presentations from Macquarie staff and students, and our overseas partners.

-**Funding for this showcase** has been provided by the Australian Research Council.
+**Funding for this showcase** has been provided by the Australian Research Council and the MQ Centre for Ancient Cultural Heritage and the Environment.

 Attendence is free but registration is essential for catering purposes: please register [here](https://mqedu.qualtrics.com/jfe/form/SV_3w97YD7tT7jtB2t).